raphamorim/flash/README.md

 This table outlines the supported features of POSIX Shell and Bash.
 Use it to track what your **Myst** parser and interpreter implementation in Rust supports.

+Legends:

+- ✅ fully supported.
+- ⚠️ only supported in parser and formatter.
+- ❌ not supported.

 | Category              | Functionality / Feature                         | POSIX Shell | Bash | Myst | Notes |
 |-----------------------|--------------------------------------------------|-------------|------|------|-------|
 | **Basic Syntax**      | Variable assignment                             | ✅          | ✅   | ✅  | `VAR=value` |